Jon Morgan

 Enter the business's responsible party's complete name (including the first name, middle initial, and last name) and SSN, ITIN, or EIN.

-The individual designated as the responsible party is the one who must sign Form SS-4 [1].
+The IRS states that the responsible party is the individual who must sign Form SS-4 [2].

 Lines 8a–c.
 Limited Liability Company (LLC) information